dirtyhenry/dead-rooster-articles/2010/2010-12-03-la-compile-de-la-rupture.md

 - Claude François - Chanson populaire
 - Joe Dassin - Salut les Amoureux
 - Joy Division - Love Will Tear Us Apart
-- Blur - There's no distance left to run
+- Blur - There’s no distance left to run
 - Nada Surf - See These Bones
 - Cake - I will survive
-- Rolling Stones - You can't always get what you want
+- Rolling Stones - You can’t always get what you want